decred/dcrdex/docs/wiki/Contribution-Guide.md

 When pushing updates to reviewable PRs, especially in response to reviews, ensure there is an easy way to see just what was changed since your previous revisions.
-Either add commits, which will be squash before merge, or force push your squashed branch without changing the merge-base so that when we view the "force-pushed" diff provided by Github, it shows only what was changed in your PR.
+Either add commits, which will be squashed before merge, or force push your squashed branch without changing the merge-base so that when we view the "force-pushed" diff provided by Github, it shows only what was changed in your PR.
 If the merge-base changes, the diff will be mixed up with whatever else was